 1974 was a significant year for me.
 I married Margaret and I was diagnosed with ulcerative colitis.
 The two events weren’t connected!

 After being quite ill for several months my local hospital managed to get the colitis under control and apart from the occasional flare up I stayed well for the next 20 years.
 Then in 1994 I began to itch all over.
 It was awful and sleeping was very difficult if not impossible.
 My GP thought that I had some sort of allergy but unfortunately he didn’t do a blood test which would have shown that that wasn’t the case.
 I was eventually referred to my local hospital where following some tests I was operated on.
 I was told that the bile duct which connected my liver to my intestine had rotted away and this was replaced using a length of my intestine.
-About a week later I was told that biopsies taken during the operation had shown that I had got a rare bile duct disease called PSC.
+About a week later I was told that biopsies taken during the operation had shown that I hadn’t got cancer but had got a rare bile duct disease called PSC.
 Its cause was unknown and there was no cure.
 I asked what the prognosis was and was told that the disease progressed very slowly and that I’d probably had it for several years without knowing it.
 It had so far only affected the bile ducts outside my liver but my liver itself was OK.
 On the one hand I might not have any further trouble from the PSC but on the other hand if the PSC got into my liver I might need a liver transplant in about ten years and it could be anywhere between the two, there was no way of knowing.
 To my great relief the operation had stopped the itching and I took the view that I would face any future problems from PSC if and when they arose but in the meantime I put it to the back of my mind and got on with my life.

 For several years all went well until one night in July 2002, when the itch suddenly returned.
 My GP and York Hospital tried unsuccessfully to stop the itch with medication, and after further tests I was referred to the specialist Liver Unit at St James Hospital, Leeds in February 2003.
 There I was told that the disease had spread to my liver, but they managed to stop the itching for which I was extremely grateful.
 Due to my liver not functioning correctly it was found that blood was being forced under pressure into some veins in my throat causing them to swell.
 To prevent the veins bursting, which could have been fatal, I had several sessions of treatment to reinforce them.
 In May 2003 another phase of the disease started, and I lost most of my energy and strength.
 I quickly changed from being a lively 49 year old to feeling “half dead” when I woke up in the morning, and by tea time, if not before, I was totally exhausted.
 I remember thinking that I felt more like 94 than 49.